Conversations of Humankind

 - Any student proficient at grade level in reading and writing

 The program is an epistemological (theory of knowledge) study of human conversation with nature.
 Human learning is inseparable from our use of imagination and creativity in the pursuit of understanding.
 In the program, we will examine the intersection of mathematics, logic, art, music, language, and science as we grasp questions that drive our intellectual aspirations.
 Students will be placed in two, multi-aged groups.
 Each group is lead by a master teacher and three to five Master of Arts in Teaching (MAT) graduate students.

 Mike Taber, Associate Professor of Education and Education Department Chair at Colorado College will lead the program.
-Dr. Taber will work closely with a team of master teachers selected from area middle schools for their teaching philosophies that support the integration of science and math with the arts.
+Dr. Taber will work closely with a team of master teachers selected from area middle and high schools for their teaching philosophies that support the integration of science and math with the arts.
 The master teachers will mentor a team of MAT graduate students who will be involved in developing many of the lessons.

 On the last day of the program, parents are invited to an open house starting at 9:30 am, where students will collaborate with their parent on the final project, and share their experiences from the program.

 Program Website Edits